How Autism Feels: Understanding the Lived Experience From the Inside

 Why do sensory experiences feel so strong or muted?

-Autistic nervous systems process sensory information differently, leading to amplified, reduced, or atypical sensory experiences.
+Autistic nervous systems process sensory information differently.
+This leads to amplified, reduced, or atypical sensory experiences.

 Why is socializing exhausting for many autistic adults?

-Social interactions often require intensive processing, interpretation, and sometimes masking, which can be tiring over time.
+Social interactions often require intensive processing, interpretation, and sometimes masking.
+This is tiring over time.

 What helps autistic people regulate their internal experiences?